328: No Such Thing As A Romantic Lollipop

 We were just talking about walls, which is kind of the UK version of Good Humour because they're both owned by Unilever.

+They started around the start of the 19th century.
 In 1812 George the Prince of Wales granted Richard Wall a royal warrant as the purveyor of pork to the king.

 And that's where they started.
+He was

 the official royal purveyor of pork.

-Because these days, like a technical edge is having a better factory that makes microprocessors more effectively.
+That's amazing because these days like a technical edge is having a better factory that makes micro processes more effectively and in those days the commercial edge was just your donkeys donkey on a string.

 Yeah.

-And then in 1913, they came up with the idea, because what would happen is in the summer, no one wanted pork anymore.
+And then in 1913 they came up with the idea because what would happen is in the summer no one wanted pork anymore. because it was too hot for pork and they were like have to lay people off.

-And so they came up with the idea of making ice creams because he had refrigeration so they came up with the idea of making ice creams to avoid layoffs and that's when they became this big probably the biggest ice cream company in the UK I thought you were going to say that they sold frozen pork for people to suck and that was how they partlayed it that's right the magnum used to be a flat sausage on a stick
+And so they came up with the idea of of making ice creams because he had refrigeration so they came up with the idea of making ice creams to avoid layoffs and that's when they became this big probably the biggest ice cream company in the UK I thought you were going to say that they sold frozen pork for people to suck

 and the thing was he also sent people around in kind of an early ice cream van way